 We all get it – men and women.
 Someone says something, or you attend a meeting and it all goes over your head and suddenly you feel like a right idiot, in completely the wrong place and company and in no way worthy of being a project manager, or any other type of manager.
 It’s only a matter of time before someone notices that you are not up to the job and fires you.

 Roll with it: it’s not just you.
-Here are 10 ways to overcome Imposter Syndrome.
+Dr Valerie Young is an international expert on imposter syndrome.
+Here are her 10 ways to overcome Imposter Syndrome.

 - Break the silence.
 Shame keeps a lot of people from “fessing up” about their fraudulent feelings.
 Knowing there’s a name for these feelings and that you are not alone can be tremendously freeing.

 - Separate feelings from fact.
 There are times you’ll feel stupid.
 It happens to everyone from time to time.
 Realize that just because you may feel stupid, doesn’t mean you are.

 - Recognize when you should feel fraudulent.
 If you’re one of the first or the few women or minorities in your field or work place it’s only natural you’d sometimes feel like you don’t totally fit in.
 Instead of taking your self-doubt as a sign of your ineptness, recognize that it might be a normal response to being an outsider.

 - Accentuate the positive.
 Perfectionism can indicate a healthy drive to excel.
 The trick is to not obsess over everything being just so.
 Do a great job when it matters most.
 Don’t persevere over routine tasks.
 Forgive yourself when the inevitable mistake happens.

 - Develop a new response to failure and mistake making.
 Henry Ford once said, “Failure is only the opportunity to begin again more intelligently.”
 Instead of beating yourself up for being human for blowing the big project, do what professional athletes do and glean the learning value from the mistake and move on.